(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 - corpus-based terminology and phraseology.

 The members of the CLC have scientific publications to their credit that refer to their activities in the field of linguistic research on corpora.
-The current configuration of the CLC involves the involvement of tenured and contract teachers, experts on the subject belonging to the degree courses in the linguistic area of Department of International Humanities and Social Sciences.
+The current configuration of the CLC involves the involvement of tenured and contract lecturers, experts on the subject belonging to the degree courses in the linguistic area of Department of International Humanities and Social Sciences.

 Members